sennetconsortium/search-ui/README.md

 $ ingest-api/src/python app.py
 ```

-The `search-api` must be running via Docker to avoid CORS related problems.
+The `search-api` and `entity-api` must be running via Docker to avoid CORS related problems.
 You can start the `search-api` with the
 following command:

 ```